 Passionate about the power of spoken word, I've performed at theatre and spoken word events, exhibitions and festivals over the last two decades.
 My poems have travelled the world, appearing in art exhibitions from Shiraz, Iran to London and Argentina.
 A return Feature performer at Melbourne’s "Mother Tongue: Women Speak", I've also been a guest performer at One Billion Rising fundraiser (2014), speaking out against sexual violence towards women.

-Current projects include working on my first published poetry collection & planning a series of local poetry workshops for women.
+Current projects include working on my first poetry collection & planning a series of local poetry workshops.
 For inquiries about projects, collaborations or editing services, please message me via Twitter.